mlalpha/rl-trial/reward_func/README.md

 if actor did not fail, then `reward_t += possibility_of_fail * MAX_REWARD` or replace `MAX_REWARD` with `2 * mean_reward`?

 training data: FAIL_PUNISH as a quadratic function, root from bad end (reward = FAIL_PUNISH) trace backward to the previous state where action != no_action (reward = 0)

+May be this can be trained in DQN way?